Arthmoor/AFKMud/README.md

 Overland, and libgd-devel
 =========================

-AFKMud comes with a wilderness ANSI map system we've dubbed "The overland".
+AFKMud comes with a wilderness ANSI map system we've dubbed "The Overland".
 Basically it is an ANSI color representation of the surrounding terrain around your character when he's out in the wilderness, away from normal areas.
 This is meant to be used as a filler for what are ordinarily boring connector zones, like large forests, hills, mountains, etc. It lets your builders concentrate more on the interesting places like castles, cities, troll dens, etc. The maps are stored statically in memory after being loaded from png graphic files.
 Because of this, you will need to be sure your host has the GD development library installed.
 The compiler will alert you to this in the form of errors trying to compile overland.cpp if the library is not installed.

 Multiple Port Support
 =====================

 The code now has ways to check which port the mud is running on.
 This allows for things to behave differently based on which port the game is running on.
 This requires that some defines be set prior to startup or things will not behave properly.
-The defines are located in mud.h and are called MAINPORT, BUILDPORT, and CODEPORT.
+The defines are located in mudcfg.h and are called MAINPORT, BUILDPORT, and CODEPORT.
 These values MUST be different from each other or the mud will not compile.
 Change them to fit your hosting situation.
 These should only be used for additional testing ports and will require an additional password for newly created characters to enter.
 This password can be set using cset, and ships with the default password of "blocked".
 Change this ASAP if you intend to use it.

 This feature is disabled by default in the Makefile.